gmorawski/homelab/README.md

 # homelab
-This is my home lab
+This is my homelab.
+Here, you will find all my personal work/projects/thoughts.